-Thanksgiving is right around the corner and I have the perfect addition for your menu.
+Pumpkins Stuffed with Fontina, Italian Sausage, and Macaroni recipe for Thanksgiving that is right around the corner.
+The perfect addition for your menu.
 These Pumpkins Stuffed with Fontina, Italian Sausage, and Macaroni, from Melt: The Art of Macaroni and Cheese, are not only delicious but will WOW your guests.
 An innovative mac & cheese recipe, but easy to make for not only Thanksgiving but any fall meal.

 Love macaroni and cheese?
 Stupid question I know, because how could you NOT love macaroni and cheese, right?
 You’re going to want to check out Melt: The Art of Macaroni and Cheese by Stephanie Stiavetti and Garrett McCord.
 Add it to your holiday gift list for yourself, and not to mention the gift list for your foodie friends and family.
 There are a lot of gorgeous pictures and tasty looking recipes in the book.
 Some of the recipes are really unique and make you rethink the traditional mac & cheese.
 I’m looking forward to trying some of the other recipes including Paneer, Pineapple, and Cucumber Pasta Salad.
 A few other recipes that stuck out to me are Chocolate Pasta with Bucherondin, Hazelnuts, and Cherries; Savory Sheep’s-Milk Ricotta with Raspberries and Capellini; Chili-Mac with Redwood Hill Smoked Goat Cheddar; and Beef Stroganoff with Egg Noodles and Moody Blue.
 Also in the book, is a lot of helpful hints and information about different types of cheese.